sindresorhus/execa/readme.md

 Strip the final [newline character](https://en.wikipedia.org/wiki/Newline) from the output.

 If the [`lines`](#optionslines) option is true, this applies to each output line instead.

+By default, this applies to both `stdout` and `stderr`, but different values can also be passed.

 #### options.maxBuffer